rgap/gen-webapp/README.md

-# Company Name Generator WebApp
+# Company Name Generator Web App

 A simple website demo built as a part of a Startup project for the Hackathon: De CARA al Cambio.